Frosendroska/tum-idp/notes/1-project-kickoff.md

 1. Object storage is accessed via standard HTTP-based APIs.
 2. Metadata plays crutial role for filtering, organizing, and classification of objects.
 3. Object storage systems are built to be highly durable and scalable.
 Objects are stored across multiple servers or data centers using replication or erasure coding => fault tolerance, scalability, built-in versioning.
 4. Designed for cost-Efficiency and massive scale.
 Object storage is typically low-cost and optimized for large volumes of unstructured data.
 5. Access is done through an API.

+### Durability & Availability Guarantees

+TODO: Research and document durability and availability guarantees for major providers

+### Consistency Models

+TODO: Research and document consistency models (eventual vs strong) for major providers

+### Metadata & Versioning

+TODO: Research and document metadata capabilities and versioning features across providers

+## Real-World Use Cases

-## How It's Used in Practice
+### How It's Used In Practice

 1. _Data Lake Storage_